-The removal of any natural vegetation (such as riparian habitats) or vegetation installed as part of a preserve enhancement project is prohibited.
-Removal of large trees with potential to be used as nesting habitat by covered species is prohibited without the prior approval of the HTAC.
+The removal of any natural vegetation (such as riparian habitats or remnant, native oak trees) or vegetation installed as part of a preserve enhancement project is prohibited.

 3.2.8 Natural Resource Development

 The filling, dumping, excavating, draining, dredging, mining, drilling, removing, exploring, or extracting of or for minerals, soils, sands, gravels, rocks, or other material on or below the surface of the preserve is prohibited, unless otherwise approved by the HTAC.